Runtime Configuration¶

 - DEBUG mode: Always accessible

-- Production mode: Requires magic cookie authentication via
+- Production mode: Requires an HMAC-signed magic link generated by the CLI

 Editing Restrictions¶